ten-protocol/foundation/governance-guidelines.md

 ### 1.1 Introduction
 Obscuro brings privacy to Ethereum.
-Architected as a Layer 2 (L2) network and using Ethereum as the Layer 1 (L1), Obscuro scales Ethereum with faster, cheaper transactions, while inhereting its security and ecosystem strengths.
+Architected as a Layer 2 (L2) network and using Ethereum as the Layer 1 (L1), Obscuro scales Ethereum with faster, cheaper transactions, while inheriting its security and ecosystem strengths.
 But in addition, Obscuro allows users to maintain full privacy when interacting with any Ethereum smart contracts, and allows smart contracts themselves to maintain private state.
 Obscuro provides the entire EVM - every Ethereum application can become a private Obscuro application with few changes.
-The implementation supports existing Ethereum tooling like Metamask, Remix, Hardhat and Ethers.js.
+The implementation supports existing Ethereum tooling like MetaMask, Remix, Hardhat and Ethers.js.

 Further details of the protocol are laid out in the [Obscuro White Paper](https://whitepaper.obscu.ro) from 2021.